demisto/content/Packs/Rapid7AppSec/Integrations/Rapid7AppSec/README.md

 ### app-sec-scan-list

 ***
 List scans.
 Scans attack the URLs in your app to identify behaviors that could be exploited by attackers.
-The specific attack types, URLs, and many other options are set in the scan configs.
-If a scan_id is given, the command will return the information about the wanted scan.
+The specific attack types, URLs, and many other options are set in the scan configuration.
+If a scan_id is given, the command will return the information about the specific scan.

 #### Base Command